Connecting to a Cluster

 - Instaclustr manages the firewall permissions for the nodes in your cluster.
 Each cluster node only allows connections from one or more trusted IP addresses.
-You can add one or more trusted IP addresses to the cluster firewall on the Cluster Settings page for the cluster.
-Click Firewall Rules from the Manage Cluster menu.
+You can add one or more trusted IP addresses to the cluster firewall by clicking on Firewall Rules from the sidebar.

 - Under the Firewall Rules section, enter any additional IP addresses you wish to trust to the Cassandra Allowed Addresses list.
 If your cluster is running on AWS and Cassandra clients are connecting using VPC peering, then you may also add one or more AWS security groups to the list.
-Click the Save Cluster Settings button when you are finished.
-Note: this setting page contains two other option settings under the Cluster section.
-Firstly, you can enter a description of your cluster.
-Secondly, the Two-factor Delete option provides additional security against accidentally deleting a cluster.
-If it is enabled, a member of our Support team will confirm a delete request via a designated e-mail address or telephone number before your cluster is deleted.
+Click Add my Public IP to firewall to add your public IP address to the cluster firewall and then Save to save your changes.

-- Instaclustr provides connection information and examples on the Connection Info page which can be accessed by clicking Connection Details from the Manage Cluster menu.
+- Instaclustr provides connection information and examples on the Connection Info page which can be accessed by navigating to the Connection Info tab from the sidebar.

 - We recommend reviewing the following support articles as a next step:

 Cassandra has a large number of client libraries that support a wide set of languages.